Snowflake cloud data source

 and-----END PUBLIC KEY-----

-. - Assign the public key to the user in Snowflake with the following command:
+Assign: Assign the public key to the Snowflake user with the following SQL command:

 For more information, see Snowflake: Assign a public key to a Snowflake user.

-- Copy the key fingerprint if you want to verify that the key was assigned to the user correctly by following instructions at Snowflake: Verify the user’s public key fingerprint.
+(Optional) Copy the key fingerprint to verify that the key was assigned correctly.
+See Snowflake: Verify the user’s public key fingerprint.

 After you connect to Snowflake, select the data source table from the Table Selection list.